paul-lysak/gallery-proto/README.md

 ## TODO: documentation

-I didn't have a time yet to write a comprehensive documentation, if you're interested in running this gallery on your own AWS account - please rise an issue and I'll try to clarify the things for you.
+I didn't have a time yet to write a comprehensive documentation, if you're interested in running this gallery on your own AWS account - please raise an issue and I'll try to clarify the things for you.

 ## How to set up permissions